microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 | \>=16 GB   | \>1        | ZGC         |

 #### Default maximum heap size
+Memory refers to the physical machine excluding swap space on a physical/virtual machine and the cgroup memory limit in the case of a container.

+#### Default maximum heap size

 We progressively grow the heap size percentage based on the available memory to reduce waste on memory reserved for off-heap (native) operations.
 This heap size percentage growth is an estimate that native memory usage is required at occasional moments throughout the operation of the JVM for most applications.
 Otherwise, if the percentage were to be the same, progressive waste would exist.
 Users are still encouraged to monitor and observe memory consumption and adjust heap size allocation accordingly.